July 2009 Ürümqi riots: Background

+Since the incorporation of the region into the People's Republic of China, there have been armed conflicts between the Chinese government and separatist groups, the latter receiving support from the Soviet Union during the Sino-Soviet split during the 1960s.
+Insurgency and hostilities increased following the Barin uprising and continued throughout the 1990s, marked by events such as the 1997 Ürümqi bus bombings and the Ghulja incident.
+The state-sponsored migration of Han from the 1950s to the 1970s and harsh responses to separatism have contributed to regional tensions.
+The conflict saw a resurgence since the 2000s marked by terror attacks and armed clashes.
+In 2008, there was a wave of attacks and incidents preceding the Olympic Games in Beijing.

-Although the Chinese government's minority policy, which is based on affirmative actions, has reinforced a Uyghur ethnic identity that is distinct from the Han population, some scholars argue that Beijing unofficially favours a monolingual, monocultural model that is based on the majority.
+According to Chinese government policy, Uyghurs are classified as a National Minority rather than an indigenous group—in other words, they are considered to be no more indigenous to Xinjiang than the Han, and have no special rights to the land under the law.
+Although the Chinese government's minority policy, which is based on affirmative action, has reinforced a Uyghur ethnic identity that is distinct from the Han population, some scholars argue that Beijing unofficially favours a monolingual, monocultural model that is based on the majority.
 The authorities also crack down on any activity that appears to constitute separatism.
 These policies, in addition to long-standing cultural differences, have sometimes resulted in "resentments" between Uyghur and Han citizens.
-On one hand, as a result of Han immigration and government policies, Uyghurs' freedoms of religion and of movement are curtailed, while most Uyghurs argue that the government downplays their history and traditional culture.
+On one hand, as a result of Han immigration and government policies, Uyghurs' freedoms of religion and of movement are curtailed, while some Uyghurs argue that the government downplays their history and traditional culture.
 On the other hand, some Han citizens view Uyghurs as benefiting from special treatment, such as preferential admission to universities and exemption from the one-child policy, and as "harbouring separatist aspirations".

-Tensions between Uyghurs and Han have resulted in waves of protest in recent years.
-Xinjiang has been the location of several instances of violence and ethnic clashes, such as the Ghulja Incident of 1997, the 2008 Kashgar attack, widespread unrest preceding the Olympic Games in Beijing, as well as numerous minor attacks.